8area8/work-calendar/doc/calendar.usecase.md

 ## Overview of a day

 The overview of a day displays a small tooltip with the names of today's employees.

+## Technical part

+Each employee change on a day sends a query containing all the employees of that day, which finally returns the list of employees and their data.
+This is for backend safety.